Attendance and Punctuality

 Penalty Notice Warnings may be issued to parents/carers where their child's attendance exceeds 5 days (10 sessions ) of unauthorised absence.

-Any student arriving after lessons have started at 8.50am must sign in at Student Services.
-All students will receive a detention at the end of the school day unless they have a genuine reason for being late.
+Students who arrive at school after 8:30am, will receive a same day reflection at break 1 unless they have a genuine reason for being late.
 Reasons such as missing the bus, stuck in traffic, oversleeping or poor weather are not considered to be acceptable reasons for lateness.
-Any student arriving after 9.15 am without genuine reason will be marked as unauthorised late; this counts as an absence for the morning session.
+Any student arriving after 9.30 am without genuine reason will be marked as unauthorised late; this counts as an absence for the morning session.
 We would be grateful for your support in ensuring that your child arrives on time.

 If your child is too ill to attend school parents/carers should contact the School's Attendance Officer before 8.15 am on 0161 428 7706 then press 1.